shoaibkhanz/agentic-ai-engineering-course/lessons/22_foundations_writing_workflow/notebook_guideline.md

 ## Chain of Thought

 - Carefully read the instructions
-- First read the examples and understand how we expect to format the output Jupyter Notebook
+- First read the examples and understand how we expect the output Jupyter Notebook to look like
-- Understand how to structure the output following the pattern from the examples
+- Understand how to apply our particular `Outline of the Notebook` to a Jupyter Notebook format while following the pattern from the examples
 - Generate the Jupter Notebook based on the `Outline of the Notebook`.
 Follow each point from the outline as is.
-We expect that each bullet point will be present within the Jupyter Notebook
+We expect that each bullet point will be present within the Jupyter Notebook.